 The first card helps you reveal factors or issues that are connected to the situation.
 The second card helps you understand the current situation.
 The third card reveals any possibilities for the future.
 This pattern is usually used to answer questions in a simpler method.
 If you want to examine a situation in greater detail, you’ll probably want to go with a spread that uses five cards or more.

 Basic Five Card Tarot Spreads

 You can use a five card spread when you want to seek answers fast, assist you when deciding on something, or serve as a guide in times of change.
-It also helps you identify the next move you might need to make.
-It can also be great for beginners as well since it is easy.
+A five-card tarot spread can also help you identify the next move you might need to make.

 Celtic Cross Spread